msantos/sut/README.md

                 clientv6
                 }.

-        Filtering functions return ok to allow the packet.
+        Filtering functions should return ok to allow the packet or {ok, binary()} if the packet has been altered by the function.

         Any other return value causes the packet to be dropped.
 The default filter for both incoming and outgoing packets is a noop:

             fun(_Packet, _State) -> ok end.